DONA International Advocacy Efforts

 For the last 25 years, DONA International has worked hard to establish and promote the doula profession.
 We are committed to the continued growth of the profession into the future and to increase the awareness and education about doula support to health care providers, third-party payers, families and other stakeholders.

 The DONA International board of directors has recently begun to pursue opportunities to represent our member interest at the legislative level in the United States.
-These opportunities include working with the congressional maternal and child health caucus, as well as lobbying opportunities such as the March for Moms.
+These opportunities include working with the congressional maternal and child health caucus, as well as lobbying opportunities.

 Research and Data Collection